BasicComputation/x64-lecture/B03 - Debugging.md

 .code

 mainCRTStartup proc

-	; unfortunately the address of segment where data is, is not visible lea r8, [numbers]		; get address of "numbers"
+	lea r8, [numbers]		; get address of "numbers"

-	; - unsigned multiplication -
+	; -- unsigned multiplication --
-	mov eax, [numbers]		; eax = 10
+	mov eax, 10
-	mul [numbers + 4]
+	mov ebx, 3
-							; edx:eax = eax * [numbers + 4] (that is 3)
+	mul ebx			; edx:eax = eax * ebx
-							;  carry and overflow flag are set to 1 if the result did not fit 32 bits ;  MUL will set the upper 32 bits of the 64 bit result in edx ;  - if you multiply 16 bits you get a 32 bit answer -> dx:ax ;  - if you multiply 64 bits you get a 128 bits answer -> rdx:rax ;  - if you multiply 8 bits you get a 16 bit answer in ax
+					;  MUL will set the upper 32 bits of the 64 bit result in edx ;  - if you multiply 16 bits you get a 32 bit answer -> dx:ax ;  - if you multiply 64 bits you get a 128 bits answer -> rdx:rax

-	jnc @f					; did the result fit 32 bits? if yes jump to nearest @@ forward mov [product], -1		; store the value -1 as result if it did overflow jmp @1					; jump to unnamed label @1
-@@: mov [product], eax
-@1:

-	; - signed division -
-	; division, like multiplication, uses the value in 'D' register as the upper bits for the value ; so in 32 bit division its 64 bits / 32 bits.
-If result is larger than 32 bits a integer overflow exception occures ; crashing the program
-	; also dividing with 0 crashes the program mov eax, [numbers + 8]	; get value -14
-	cdq						; sign extend double to quad -> sign of eax is extended into edx idiv [numbers + 12]		; eax = edx:eax / 3  edx = remainder (so eax will be -4 and edx = -2 )
-	mov [quotient], eax
-	mov [remainder], edx
+					;  - if you multiply 8 bits you get a 16 bit answer in ax ;  carry and overflow flag are set to 1 if the result did not fit 32 bits

-	; - signed multiplication
+	; -- signed multiplication --
-	; IMUL have more options than MUL - see the manual imul eax, [numbers + 12]	; eax = eax * [number + 12]  -4*3 = -12  (Note that edx is not affected in this case)
+	; IMUL have more options than MUL - see the manual

-	add eax, edx				; -12 + -2 = -14
+	mov eax, -10

-	mov ebx, 2
+	mov ebx, 3
 	imul ebx		; edx:eax = eax * ebx
+					; edx will be all ones when result is negative extending the sign, 0 otherwise.

+	imul rcx, r8	; rcx = rcx * r8	(Note that edx is not affected in this case)

 	imul r9d, ebx, 10		; r9d = ebx * 10	(Note that edx is not affected in this case)

-	; - unsigned division -
+	; -- unsigned division --
+	; Division uses the value in 'D' as part of division.
+	; It contains the upper bits of number in 'A' register ; When performing unsigned division 'D' register normally is set to 0 ; Resulting qotient is found in 'A' and remainder in 'D' mov eax, 11
 	mov ebx, 4
 	xor edx, edx		; edx = 0
-	div ebx					; eax = edx:eax / ebx , edx = remainder (eax = 3 edx = 2)
+	div ebx				; eax = edx:eax / ebx -> eax = 2 edx = 3

-	; Hardware fault example
+	mov ax, 105
+	mov r8w, 10
+	xor edx, edx
+	div r8w				; ax = 10 , dx = 5

+	; byte division
+	; ah:al / reg|mem
+	; ah is the upper 8 bits of the lower 16 bits mov al, 10
+	mov bl, 3
+	mov ah, 0
+	div bl			; ah:al / bl	al = quotient , ah = remainder
+	mov dl, ah

+	; -- signed division --
+	mov eax, -14
+	mov ebx, 3
+	cdq						; sign extend double to quad -> sign of eax is extended into edx idiv ebx				; eax = edx:eax / ebx  		eax will be -4 and edx = -2

+	; Sign extend into D:A instructions:
+	; CWD Sign-extend AX into DX:AX.
+	; CDQ Sign-extend EAX into EDX:EAX.
+	; CQO Sign-extend RAX into RDX:RAX.

+	; -- Exception --
-	; a #DE (divide error) exception - integer overflow mov edx, 2
+	; a #DE (divide error) exception - integer overflow

 	mov eax, 0
 	mov ebx, 2
+	mov edx, 2
-	idiv ebx		;  edx:eax = 2:00000000h / 2 = 1:00000000h (overflow as edx > 0)
+	idiv ebx		;  edx:eax = 2:00000000h / 2 = 1:00000000h (overflow as edx is greater than 0)

 	xor eax, eax
 	ret
 mainCRTStartup endp

-.data

-	numbers dd 10, 3, -14, 3

-	product dd ?

-	quotient dd ?
-	remainder dd ?

 end
 ```